Embassy of China, Pyongyang: History

 In March 2011, the embassy of China in Pyongyang released a statement commenting that the increased levels of trade and construction work in North Korea has led to increased amounts of accidents involving Chinese citizens.
-The statement further warned about the use of illegal agencies to import Chinese workers, after announcing that "whoever brings in the workers is responsible for them”.
+The statement further warned about the use of illegal agencies to import Chinese workers, after announcing that "whoever brings in the workers is responsible for them".

-Following the death of North Korea’s Supreme Leader, Kim Jong-Il, the Chinese embassy in Pyongyang offered condolences on behalf of China, carrying the full letter of condolence telegram to the Democratic Peoples Republic of Korea leadership party in December 2011.
+Following the death of North Korea's Supreme Leader, Kim Jong-Il, the Chinese embassy in Pyongyang offered condolences on behalf of China, carrying the full letter of condolence telegram to the Democratic Peoples Republic of Korea leadership party in December 2011.

 Following the death of Kim Jong-Il, Chinese analysts reported in mid-February 2011 that they were satisfied with the current political situation in North Korea.

 It was further recorded that through high level meetings with senior North Korean officials at the Chinese Embassy in Pyongyang, including meetings with Kim Jong-Un, that Chinese-North Korean relations were becoming increasingly stable.

 In January 2017, DPRK officials attended Lunar New Year reception at Chinese Embassy in Pyongyang, a symbolic gesture of good will.

-On April 4, 2017 the Peoples Republic of China Ambassador Li Jinjun leads the Chinese Embassy delegation to ceremonies in Pyongyang commemorating Chinese People’s Volunteer Army members killed during the Korean War.
+On April 4, 2017, the People's Republic of China Ambassador Li Jinjun leads the Chinese Embassy delegation to ceremonies in Pyongyang commemorating Chinese People's Volunteer Army members killed during the Korean War.

-In April 2018 The Supreme Leader of North Korea, Kim Jong-un, visited the Chinese embassy to reportedly express his "deep sympathy" over a recent bus accident that killed a confirmed 32 Chinese tourists and critically injured two.
+In April 2018, the Supreme Leader of North Korea, Kim Jong-un, visited the Chinese embassy to reportedly express his "deep sympathy" over a recent bus accident that killed a confirmed 32 Chinese tourists and critically injured two.
 The fatal accident occurred the Sunday prior when the bus drove off a bridge in the North Hwanghae Province.
 It was recorded that four North Koreans had also been killed in the accident.